ArazAbishov/abishov.github.io/_posts/2017-08-08-hexocat-bot-part-2.markdown

 }

 // Struct that contains properties
-// which Slack sends to the hexocat-bot.
+// which Slack sends to the hexocat bot.
 #[derive(FromForm)]
 struct SlackRequest {
     text: String,